JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Deprecation cycle**:
 >
-> - 1.6.0: change the replacement pattern handling in `Regex.replace` of Kotlin/JS stdlib
+> - 1.6.0: change the replacement pattern handling in `Regex.replace` of the Kotlin/JS stdlib

 ### Turn on Unicode case folding in JS regexes